nopivnick/itp.nopivnick.com/_posts/2018-11-18-final-project-revised.md

 I'm still drawn to tangible interfaces for electronic text but it would probably be best to simplify and step back from non-linear narrative.
 At least for the time being.

 At some point in the days following the playtesting debacle, desperate for a new direction, I had a fleeting notion of progressing through a text by pulling at a string of yarn.
 As fate would have it, just yesterday my friend Michael Joyce shared with me a collection of twenty poems he'd written but never published.
-The collection is titled "Creaturely Life: twenty pre-elegies", written in stream of consciousness from the point of view of a woman keeping vigil over her dying husband and the last poem ends with a vision of the narrator knitting beside her husband's deathbed.
+The collection is titled "Creaturely Life: twenty pre-elegies", written in stream of consciousness from the point of view of a woman keeping vigil over her dying husband.
+The last poem concludes with a vision of the narrator knitting beside her husband's deathbed.

-I find the poems terribly moving and immediately re-read them three or four times, I think perhaps in some irrational attempt to try and console the narrator.
+The poems terribly moving, painfully so, and I immediately re-read them three or four times, possibly in some irrational attempt to try and console the narrator.

 So in giving it some thought I'm now envisioning a [yarn ball winder](https://www.knitpicks.com/accessories/Yarn_Ball_Winder__D82500.html) as a kind of metaphorical interface for reading this particular text.

-I have a sense memory, from where and how far back I have no idea, of playing with a yarn ball winder as a child and finding the sensation strangely satisfying.
-Something about the wobble spinning on an irregular axis is evocative of an orrery, and turning the crank somehow suggests the speeding up and slowing down of time.
-And from a purely practical standpoint, because [it's mechanical](https://pin.it/zdqm6yirlifez7) there are likely good opportunities to mount / incorporate sensors which I'll need to synchronize the flow of text on the screen.
+I have a sense memory -- from where and how far back I have no idea -- of playing with a yarn ball winder as a child and finding the interaction strangely satisfying.
+Turning the crank somehow suggests the speeding up and slowing down of time and something about the wobble, spinning off-axis like a wonky pirouette, is evocative of an orrery.

+From a purely practical standpoint, because [it's mechanical](https://pin.it/zdqm6yirlifez7) there are likely good opportunities to mount / incorporate sensors which I'll need to synchronize the flow of text on the screen.

 The phrase 'spinning a yarn' comes to mind, though I believe the etymology there is to do with rope and sailors, not wool and knitters.
-And 'spinning a yarn' implies hyperbole, which has no place in this context.
+And 'spinning a yarn' connotes hyperbole, which has no place in this context.

-There's also 'the whole ball of yarn' which according to [this post on Yahoo Answers](https://answers.yahoo.com/question/index?qid=20060707144535AAoOAtA) (now a decade old) appears to have some interesting origins / connotations.
-The sexual connotation stood out if only because the person posting claims it has an Irish usage, if not origin, and there's a passage in the poems about Irish heritage.
+There's also 'the whole ball of yarn' which according to [this post on Yahoo Answers](https://answers.yahoo.com/question/index?qid=20060707144535AAoOAtA) appears to have some interesting origins / connotations.
+The sexual connotation stood out if only because the person posting claims it has an Irish usage and there's a passage in the poems about Irish lineage.

-The other meaning -- to complete something -- seems richer.
-At first I'd thought of pulling the yarn only as a kind of unravelling but maybe it works this way as well, reconstituting yarn in ball form (technically, it's called a cake) is a kind of closure.
+The other meaning -- 'to complete something' -- seems richer.
+At first I'd thought of pulling at yarn strictly as a kind of unravelling but maybe it works this way as well, winding yarn back into a ball (technically, it's called a cake) as a kind of closure.
 Leaving one's affairs in order.
 An undoing, as distinct from a falling apart, which seems in keeping with the narrator's strength of character.
 It makes me think of that weird way in which people compose themselves at funerals and vigils.

 Maybe I can buy some knit sweaters at a thrift shop and they can be unravelled as the reading unfolds, the yarn passing behind one side of the screen, emerging on the other, and spun onto the ball winder.